nystudio107/craft-seomatic/docs/docs/advanced.md

 ```
 This defaults to `false` which returns to you HTML ready to be inserted into the DOM.
 If you set it to `true` then it will return a JSON-encoded array of the container data.

-This is useful if you're using Next.js, Nuxt.js, Gatsby, Gridsome, or anything else that uses a library to insert the various tags.
+This is useful if you’re using Next.js, Nuxt.js, Gatsby, Gridsome, or anything else that uses a library to insert the various tags.
 In this case, you want the raw data to pass along.

 ![Screenshot](./resources/screenshots/seomatic-craftql-query.png)